wuarmin/QtConnectionPool/README.md

 #### Options

-- **checkInterval**: The used interval in milliseconds to clean up exceeded connections of refresh open connections.
+- **checkInterval**: The used interval in milliseconds to clean up exceeded connections or to refresh open connections.
 Defaults to `10000`
 - **minConnections**: The minimal count of open connections.
 Defaults to `1`
 - **maxConnections**: The maximal count of open connections.
 Defaults to `1`
 - **connectionLifePeriod**: The maximal life period in milliseconds of an open connection.
 Defaults to `300000`